 Box 33 - By default, this box will populate based on what is entered in the Practice Official Name field, found in Account Settings > Billing (Figure 6).
 Further down on that page, however, there is a checkbox for Box 33 which would allow you to use the doctor’s name instead.

 *** Important note *** - if you are rendering services at a location other than your office (example: outpatient OR, assisted living facility, skilled nursing facility, etc.) please make sure you update the 3rd line titled Billing Provider Office to show what office location you would like correspondence and/or payments to be sent.
-If this section is blank, the system will automatically use the information in box 32, which is the service location and correspondence and/or payments could be sent to the service facility instead of your office location.
+If this section is blank, the system will automatically use the information in box 32, which is the service location, and correspondence and/or payments could be sent to the service facility instead of your office location.

 You can access this by navigating to Account > Offices > Billing Tab in the alternate service location

 - The Address and Phone number items will pull from Account > Offices, under the Basic tab on the Edit Office screen.
-If you click on the Billing tab (Figure 9), you will find a checkbox which states Use alternate pay to address for HCFA.
+If you click on the Billing tab (Figure 9), you will find a checkbox that states Use alternate pay to address for HCFA.
 Checking this box allows you to enter alternate data, which will then be displayed in Box 33.

 Box 33a - By default this box will pull from the Billing NPI number in Account Settings > Billing (Figure 6), but this item can be overwritten in Account > Offices > Edit > Billing by entering data in the Billing NPI number (Figure 9)